David R. Megarry: Early gaming and Blackmoor

-Dave Megarry was a member of the Midwest Military Simulation Association (MMSA), along with Dave Arneson, David Wesely, Ken Fletcher, John and Richard Snider and others.
-Jon Peterson identifies Megarry as playing the King of Prussia in their Napoleonic wargames campaigns.
-Megarry was also a member of Dave Arneson's original Twin Cities Blackmoor group.
+David Megarry was a member of the Midwest Military Simulation Association (MMSA), along with others including Dave Arneson, David Wesely, Ken Fletcher, John and Richard Snider.
+Megarry was also a member the original Twin Cities Blackmoor group run by Dave Arneson.

 Megarry has brought to light Blackmoor gaming materials used in the early days of the game.
 These include regional maps, dungeon maps, and character matrices.
 The Blackmoor character matrices start in 1971, and cover approximately 20 characters played over time.
 The various attributes include Brains, Leadership, Courage, Health, Woodcraft, Horsemanship, Sailing, etc. They also include some history about each character, including the character's death.
 Megarry has described the character sheets as a "moving history."

 Development of Dungeon!

-Megarry designed a board game (which would ultimately be called Dungeon!) where players explored a dungeon on a singular basis, a game that was inspired by Braunstein playing sessions with Arneson.
-Jon Peterson traces the development of Dungeon! to a short Blackmoor campaign hiatus in 1972, which resulted in other players running their own games, such as Greg Svenson, Pete Gaylord, and John Snider.
-Dave Megarry took the underworld component of Blackmoor and turned it into a dungeon exploration board game with randomly-selected monsters and treasure.
-One early version of this game was called The Dungeons of Pasha Cada.
+In October of 1972 David Megarry designed a board game (which would ultimately be called Dungeon!) with the desire to capture his experience as a player in Dave Arneson's Blackmoor dungeon without the need of a game referee.
+Megarry hoped to relieve pressure on Arneson who complained of being overwhelmed as the only game master in the popular campaign.
+Megarry took the underworld component of Blackmoor and turned it into a dungeon exploration board game with randomly-selected monsters and treasure.

 The earliest prototype dungeon board was preserved by Megarry, but the instructions are missing.
-The earliest complete version of The Dungeons of Pasha Cada was preserved by a friend who received a hand-made copy in 1973.
-This early version of the game includes 30 monsters, and the player characters are the standard Hero, Superhero, Wizard, and Elf.
+The earliest complete version of this game was called The Dungeons of Pasha Cada.
+The Dungeons of Pasha Cada was preserved by a friend who received a hand-made copy in 1973.
+This version of the game includes 30 monsters, and the player characters are the standard Hero, Superhero, Wizard, and Elf.

-Some sources link the Dungeon! combat results table to Table T, in Charles Totten's 1880 book on military wargaming, Strategos, which was widely read and used by MMSA members.
+Historians have linked the Dungeon! combat results table to Table T, in Charles Totten's 1880 book on military wargaming, Strategos, which was widely read and used by MMSA members.
 Table T was commonly implemented in Twin Cities Strategos-based games such as Strategos N.